What Is The Highest Note In Singing?

 Many of us may not have heard of G10, and that’s fine.
 In this article, we will explore in-depth what a G10 is and its associated artists that have reached this note.
 We will also discuss briefly some debates about having G10 as the “highest” note sung.

-What is a G10 And How Does It Apply To The Highest Note?
+What is a G10 Musical Note?

 A G10 is equivalent to a frequency of 25087.708 hertz (Hz).